MasterHacker2008/Wildfire-Server/README.md

 ## Overview

-This project is a lightweight server that accepts temperature and humidity sensor data, stores it in `data.csv`, and returns a predicted risk probability (0–100%) using a pre-trained model (`model.pkl`).
-It also exposes historical data and a WebSocket to notify clients of new sensor readings.
+This project is a lightweight server that accepts temperature and humidity sensor data, stores it in a Google Sheet using the Sheety API, and returns a predicted risk probability (0–100%) using a pre-trained model (`model.pkl`).
+It also exposes historical data (fetched from the Google Sheet) and a WebSocket to notify clients of new sensor readings.

 ## Files

 - `main.py` — FastAPI application.
 Provides endpoints:

-  - `GET /data` — returns the contents of `data.csv` as JSON (list of records).
+  - `GET /data` — fetches historical records from the configured Google Sheet via the Sheety API and returns them as JSON (list of records).
-  - `POST /data` — accepts JSON with `temperature` and `humidity`, appends a timestamped row to `data.csv`, runs the prediction, and returns `{ "probability": <int> }`.
+  - `POST /data` — accepts JSON with `temperature` and `humidity`, posts a timestamped row to the Google Sheet via the Sheety API, runs the prediction, and returns `{ "probability": <int> }`.
   - `WebSocket /ws` — pushes new readings to connected clients when new data is posted.

 - `test.py` — small script to load `model.pkl` and make a single example prediction.
-- `data.csv` — CSV storing timestamped sensor readings (columns: `datetime,temperature,humidity`).
+- `Google Sheet (via Sheety API)` — Google Sheet storing timestamped sensor readings (columns: `datetime,temperature,humidity,prediction`).
+The app reads/writes rows through the Sheety API.
 - `model.pkl` — pre-trained scikit-learn model (required to make predictions).
 Not checked in here — place it in the project root.

 ## How the prediction is computed